Home Bathroom Design Bathroom Designs

 Share

-MŌDO STUDIO: We aimed to integrate all design elements into a place of harmony and relaxation.
-Spacey and clean cut are both words that suggest what we were looking to create.
-The plants we used are a further expression of the mood we set: tranquility, balance & calm.
-Bathroom Designs To complete the natural tone, we chose stone and wood, reminiscent of nature and its perfect state of balance.
-While the plants and wood add a note of simplicity, the circular carved texture that encircles the mirror, remains the statement piece of this master bathroom.
-Geometric lines come in perfect completion of the subtle lighting we intended for this space.
+MŌDO STUDIO: We aimed to bring every design element into a place of harmony and relaxation.
+Spacious and clean-cut are both words that describe what we were looking to create.
+The plants we used are a further expression of the mood we set: tranquility, balance and calm.
+To complete the natural tone, we chose stone and wood, reminiscent of nature and its balanced state.
+While the plants and wood add a note of simplicity, the circular carved texture that surrounds the mirror remains the statement piece of this master bathroom, and geometric lines complete the subtle lighting intended for this space.

 Choosing Materials for a Calming Bathroom